FennStatistics/CAMtools_documentation/docs/Set up study.md

 Set up study
 ============

 You first apply (if you do not already have) for an account, log in with your credentials and create an experiment using our webpage.
 It is highly recommended to read the complete "General procedure" and "Possible CAM study designs" parts before starting collecting data.
-It is also possible to set up your study "on scratch" and use your own server (see final section).
+It is also possible to set up your study "from scratch" and use your own server (see final section).

 General procedure